vimlord/QuantumVirtualMachine/README.md

 ###Logic Gates

 At the moment, only two main types of logic gates exist for use.
 More will eventually be added, but for now, one can experiment with what has already been written.

+#####CNOT Gate

+The CNOT gate is a gate that will reverse the value of a qubit if and only if the value of another qubit is 1.
+The code is demonstrated below:

+    //CNOT X gate
+    CNOTX(@a,@b)

+    //CNOT Y gate
+    CNOTY(@a,@b)

+    //CNOT Z gate
+    CNOTZ(@a,@b)

+Where a is the qubit that is tested, and b is the qubit being changed.
+The CNOT gate may or may not be representative of the real-world equivalent.

 #####Pauli Gate